nrfconnect/sdk-nrf/doc/nrf/libraries/networking/aws_iot.rst

 #.
 Update the modem firmware on the on-board modem of the nRF9160-based kit to the latest version by following the steps in :ref:`nrf9160_gs_updating_fw_modem`.
 #.
 Build and program the :ref:`at_client_sample` sample to the nRF9160-based kit as explained in :ref:`gs_programming`.
 #.
 Launch the `LTE Link Monitor`_ application, which is implemented as part of `nRF Connect for Desktop`_.
 #.
-Click :guilabel:`Certificate manager` located at the top right corner.
+Click :guilabel:`CERTIFICATE MANAGER` located at the upper right corner.
 #.
 Copy and paste the certificates downloaded earlier from the AWS IoT console into the respective entries (``CA certificate``, ``Client certificate``, ``Private key``).
 #.
-Select a desired security tag and click on :guilabel:`Update certificates`.
+Select a desired security tag and click :guilabel:`Update certificates`.

 .. note::
-   The default security tag set by the :guilabel:`Certificate manager` *16842753* is reserved for communications with :ref:`lib_nrf_cloud`.
+   The default security tag set by the **CERTIFICATE MANAGER** *16842753* is reserved for communications with :ref:`lib_nrf_cloud`.

 Configure the required library options
 ======================================